simrtz/m295_LB_B/README.md

 4. Run "`node todo.js`" to start application

 ## Testing
-The Hoppscotch-Collection "`todoAPI_m295_LBB_testingCollection.json`" used for testing the API is located under "`resources/testing`"
+"`todoAPI_m295_LBB_testingCollection.json`" Is the Hoppscotch-Collection used for testing the API